Skip to content

 To breathe new life into someone or something To reinvigorate something that’s become dull or monotonous.

-Breathe one’s last breath To die; literal.
+Breathe one’s last breath To die; literally.

 To breathe a sigh of relief To feel or show relief towards or about something.